3 Who We Are

 Society for Community Research and Action (2012).
 Competencies for community psychology practice: Draft August 15, 2012.
 The Community Psychologist, 45(4), 7-14.

 Wolfe, S. M. (2019).
 Community Psychology practice competencies.
-In L. A. Jason, O. Glantsman, J. F. O’Brien, & K. N. Ramian (Eds.), Introduction to Community Psychology: Becoming an agent of change.
-Retrieved from https://press.rebus.community/introductiontocommunitypsychology/chapter/practice-competencies/
+In L. A. Jason, O. Glantsman, J. F. O’Brien, & K. N. Ramian (Eds.), Introduction to Community Psychology: Becoming an agent of change. https://press.rebus.community/introductiontocommunitypsychology/chapter/practice-competencies/

 Wolfe, S. M., & Price, A. W. (2017).
-The application of the Community Psychology practice competencies for community consulting practice in the U.S. Global Journal of Community Psychology Practice, 8(1), 1-14.
-Retrieved from http://www.gjcpp.org/
+The application of the Community Psychology practice competencies for community consulting practice in the U.S. Global Journal of Community Psychology Practice, 8(1), 1-14. http://www.gjcpp.org/

 Local or national organizations that focus on a specific cause.
 They invest their income back into the organization to further their cause as opposed to distributing the earnings to shareholders, leaders, or members.